videojs/http-streaming/README.md

 ```

 ##### Source
-Some options, such as `withCredentials` can be passed in to hls during
+Some options, such as `withCredentials` can be passed in to vhs during
 `player.src`

 ```javascript